aliljas/DS340_Alfred_Otis/README.md

 If you are using the GitHub release assets instead of downloading from the original sources:

-1. Download `na_pm25_cells_clean.csv.zip` from the release assets and extract it into `data/processed/`.
+1. Download `na_pm25_cells_clean.csv` from the direct release link above and place it directly into `data/processed/`.
 2. Download `ERA.Data.zip` from the release assets and extract it into `data/raw/`.

-After extraction, the project should contain:
+After setup, the project should contain:

 `data/processed/na_pm25_cells_clean.csv`
 Cleaned North America monthly PM2.5 modeling table.